Ceramic Injection Moulded (CIM) Components

 The injection moulding of ceramics is a new and innovative process that provides cost effective solutions for design engineers requiring complex, repeatable ceramic components.

 When a ceramic material has been chosen for a specific application, the geometry of the component has often been limited by the cost of shaping operations.
 Ceramic Injection Moulding (CIM) overcomes this issue by forming net shape parts in the tool.

-Designs previously rejected as too difficult or expensive to manufacture using other production techniques are made commercially feasible.
+Designs previously rejected as too difficult or expensive to manufacture using other traditional production techniques are made commercially feasible.
 The inherent hardness of ceramics means that manufacturing complex shaped components by standard machining processes can be expensive.
 Features such as re-entrant angles, multi-shaped blind holes, screw threads, surface profiles, perpendicular holes, undercuts and intricate cavities are all possible using CIM technology.
 A multi-million pound investment in CIM manufacturing technology at Stourport has enabled the site to produce moulded ceramic components in volume for major international customers.
 This in turn has allowed production engineers and product designers to improve productivity and efficiency, lower manufacturing costs and improve product performance.

 Moldflow® analysis allows optimisation of the part and mould design by adjusting areas such as gate positions, wall thickness and cooling parameters to help achieve success.

 Moldflow® simulation is usually conducted during the product design stage or the early stages of the tool design to eliminate many of the problems associated with commissioning an injection mould, before construction and major investment in the mould has even begun.

 Cavity Pressure Control